kercre123/wire-pod/ProductionVectorInstructions.md

 These instructions are for getting a fully regular production Vector working with wire-pod.

+It is recommended you use [wire-prod-pod](https://www.github.com/kercre123/wire-prod-pod) instead of wire-pod for this purpose.

 ## Some disclaimers and notices:

 -   This will require you to put your Vector on 1.8.
 You cannot keep him on 1.6 if you want to use these instructions.